krishaamer/green-filter-research/research/introduction.md

 actions.

 What would be a good interface to track sustainability?

+@MappingGapRoad2016 The global financing gap for low-carbon energy production in 2016 was 5.2 Trillion USD.
+@therockefellerfoundationWhatGetsMeasured2022 estimates the financing gap to be 2.5-3.2 Trillion USD in 2022. @MobilizingCapitalEmerging2022
+The lack of funding especially affects emerging economies.

+The theme for Earth Day 2023 was “Invest In Our Planet”. @EarthDay2023

 ## The Policy Context in Europe From 2023 to 2030 {#the-policy-context-in-europe-from-2023-to-2030}